-Make certain the hydraulic platform lift is seated in the retaining cradles, the transport pins are in place, and the Lift Transport Restraining Cable is in place and securely connected.

-If any of the warning lights are illuminated or strobe lights are flashing, do not move the mobile unit.
+- Make certain the hydraulic platform lift is seated in the retaining cradles, the transport pins are in place. - If any of the warning lights are illuminated, do not move the mobile unit.

 If the Transport Warning Light is on, the mobile unit must not be moved.
 If the mobile unit is moved while this light is on, irreparable damage to the mobile unit, serious injury or death can occur.